HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-survey-intro.md

 ### Mandatory and Must Support Data Elements

 The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Profile Definition] below provides the formal summary, definitions, and  terminology requirements.

-**Each Observation must have:**

 1. a status
-1. a category code of 'survey'
+1. a category code of "survey"
 1. a [LOINC] code, if available, which tells you the survey question
 1. a patient

 **Each Observation must support:**

 1. a time indicating when survey was taken
-1. who answered the questions
-3. the answer or a reason why the data is absent*
+1. the answer or a reason why the data is absent*
-   - if the result value is a numeric quantity, a standard [UCUM] unit is required
+   - if the result value is a numeric quantity and coded quantity units are used, [UCUM] is required.
+3. who answered the questions
 4. related questionnaire responses or observations that this observation is made from
-5. component results
+5. reference to observations that make up this observation**

 **Profile specific implementation guidance:**
+- \*\*For responses to individual survey questions, the question is represented in `Observation.code`, and the answer in  `Observation.value`.
+- \*\*For responses to multi-select or “check all that apply” questions, each response is represented as individual US Core Survey Observations.
+For each response, the question is represented in`Observation.code`, and the answer in  `Observation.value`.
+- \*\*For multi-question surveys and assessments represented in `Observation.code`, the  `Observation.value` element should be empty, and the individual survey questions represented as distinct US Core Survey Observations and referenced using `Observation.hasMember`.

-- See [SDOH Guidance] for how this profile can used to represent SDOH assessments.
+- See [SDOH Guidance] for how this profile *along with other Observation Profiles or alternatively QuestionnaireResponse* to is used represent SDOH assessments.
-- For questions represented in `Observation.code` (e.g., LOINC) that specify “check all that apply”, the question should be used for `Observation.code` and for `Observation.component.code`.
-For “check all that apply” questions, the answers (regardless of whether one or more are selected) should only be represented using `Observation.component.value` and `Observation.value` should be empty.
 {% include obs_cat_guidance.md -%}
 {% include DAR-exception.md %}